 Aspirant Directors Programme

-The delivery of the programme will be a blend of virtual and face to face learning - subject to COVID-19 arrangements.
+The delivery of the programme will be a blend of virtual and face to face learning.
 And don’t worry, we’ll make sure there are a mix of activities so you’re not glued to a screen and you get to take advantage of the informal interactions that you would benefit from during a residential programme.

 We’ll concentrate on creating the perfect environment for you to grow into the role of Director, using a range of inputs and techniques.

 As well as 8 ‘taught’ days, you will take part in learning visits, action learning and leadership challenge activities, planned to support you in your very busy day job.

 Content will be tailored around the needs of the cohort, using the skills and experience of participants as well as the expertise of facilitators and contributors.